swiftaccelerator2020/Group-2-Enviroquest/README.md

 Enviroquest is an app made by a team of four students, designed to help people do their part for the environment.
-Suitable for families abnd people of a wide age-range, this app can not only help the environment, but also provide meaningful activities for one to do.
+Suitable for families abnd people of a wide age-range, this app can not only help the environment, but also provide meaningful activities for one to do. p.s zerui was testing the github bot thing he didn't actually code in this project